 Songwriters aren’t listed in album nominations, under Grammy rules — but of course they still get the boost in royalties from Grammy-fueled purchases, streams and airplay.

-MTSU alumni, former or current students, and faculty from across the university have been a part of nearly 120 Grammy Award nominations in the last decade.
+MTSU alumni, former or current students, and faculty from across the university have been a part of nearly 125 Grammy Award nominations in the last two decades.

-After the March 14 ceremony, the number of MTSU-connected Grammy winners since 2001 has risen to 13 with a total of 33 Grammys, including eight repeat recipients, in categories from classical to pop to country to gospel.
+After the March 14 ceremony, the number of MTSU-connected Grammy winners since 2001 has risen to 15 with a total of 37 Grammys, including nine repeat recipients, in categories from classical to pop to country to gospel.

 Last April, MTSU’s Department of Recording Industry made Billboard’s annual list of America’s top music business schools for the seventh year, once again joining its counterparts across the country as top producers of ready-to-work music industry pros.